 Here are some suggestions for how to stay social:

-Group activities can be beneficial because they have structure and usual meeting times.
+• Group activities can be beneficial because they have structure.
 You can meet new people and develop friendships by seeing people on a regular basis.
-It’s one of the advantages of living at a senior housing or senior apartment community, but you can still be social even if you aren’t part of a retirement community.
 Explore the options at your local religious organization, or non-profit to be a part of group studies, choirs, book clubs, or service projects.
-Even if you don’t like big groups, there are lots of activities that are ideal for 3, 4 or 5 people; take that walk together, play a board game, or maintain a communal garden, a little company goes a long way in keeping you healthy.
+Even if you don’t like big groups, there are lots of activities that are ideal for 3, 4 or 5 people: take at walk together, play a board game, or maintain a communal garden.
+A little company goes a long way in keeping you healthy.

-The best way to tell if a place is the right fit for you is to try it out.
+The best way to tell if a place is the right fit for you is to see it for yourself.
 It’s a big decision and we understand that.
-It’s why we invite you to be our guest and spend a few days with us, on us.
-To find out more just click and then select the SCHEDULE A VISIT link.
-We look forward to seeing you.
+It’s why we invite you to meet some of our residents and staff face to face.
+Find out more here.

-Nutritional needs change as we age but eating well doesn’t get any less important.
+Nutritional needs change as we age, but eating well doesn’t become any less important.
 Sadly, poor nutrition and malnutrition can easily be mistaken as illness.
 Consuming healthy food and key nutrients are a valuable preventative medicine for all seniors and should be made a high priority.

 Many issues can get in the way of this goal.
 Bodily changes, such as dental and gastrointestinal conditions, can affect what foods are satiating and appealing.
 Lack of interest in cooking and eating alone, financial concerns, and the ability to access the grocery store also play a role.